occopus/docs/sphinx/source/user/createinfra.rst

     The endpoint (URL) of the CloudSigma interface, e.g. https://zrh.cloudsigma.com/api/2.0 ``libdrive_id``
     The UUID of the library drive image to use.
 After login to CloudSigma UI at https://zrh.cloudsigma.com/ui, select the menu ``Storage/Library``, select a library on page at https://zrh.cloudsigma.com/ui/#/library and use the uuid from the url of the selected item e.g. 40aa6ce2-5198-4e6b-b569-1e5e9fbaf488 for ``Ubuntu 15.10 (Wily)`` found at page https://zrh.cloudsigma.com/ui/#/library/40aa6ce2-5198-4e6b-b569-1e5e9fbaf488 .
+  ``name``
+    Optional.
+A user-defined name for this resource.
+Used in logging and can be referred to in the :ref:`authentication file <authentication>` to distinguish authentication to be applied among resources having the same type.
   ``description``
     Description of the virtual machine to be started in CloudSigma (e.g. CPU, memory, network, public key).
 This is a section containing further keywords.
 The available keywords in this section is defined in the `schema definition of CloudSigma VMs <https://cloudsigma-docs.readthedocs.io/en/2.14/servers.html#schema>`_ under the top-level keyword ``fields``.